UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/pyklip/instruments/P1640_support/README.md

         filelist=`ls data/*Occulted*fits`
         python ../P1640_cube_checker.py --files ${filelist}

 An animation of each cube, along with observing conditions and a comparison to the other cubes in the set, will pop up and the terminal will prompt you Y/N to keep it in the "good cubes" list.
-If you like the cube, press Y. If you don't, press N. All the Y's will be spit out in a copy-pasteable format at the end.
+These are the files that you will keep for KLIP.
+If you like the cube, press Y. If you don't, press N. All the Y's will be spit out in a copy-pasteable format at the end, and stored in memory (in this case, in the variable *good_cubes*).
+After you've looped through all the cubes, you'll be prompted to quit or re-inspect the cubes.
+If you're happy with your selection, go ahead and quit (Y), but if you want to revisit your choices, press N to restart the loop.
+You'll have redo all of your decisions.

 ### Fit grid spots
 Note: you should only need to do this once, after which you can just read in the grid spot positions from a file.

 First, re-assemble your handy list of P1640 data.
-A couple datacubes (with the target information stripped from them) are found in instruments/P1640_support/tutorial/data.
-I'm going to assume that you are working in the "tutorial" folder.
+A couple datacubes (with all but the essential information stripped from them) are available at https://sites.google.com/site/aguilarja/otherstuff/pyklip-tutorial-data

 Grid spots MUST exist, and (for now) the MUST be in the normal orientation.
 If this isn't true, then the code will hang.